 - Getting to Know You student information page for families to fill out and return (freebie)

 - Family Handbook and other forms I had to have to be a state-licensed home preschool

 Student Treats and FREE Tags!
-Give each student a yummy treat and attach a cute little tag to show as a fun gift at open house.
+Give each student a yummy treat and attach a cute little tag as a fun gift at open house.
 Grab the FREE Student Treat Tags HERE.

 Practice Morning Routine!
 Put all the things students do during the morning routine on the class scavenger hunt.
-Families and students can practice it during open house then on the first day of school they will know what to do and where things are.
+Families and students can practice it during open house.
+Students feel much more secure on the first day of school since they will know what to do and where things are.
 The student’s morning routine is to put stuff away in their cubby, answer the Question of the Day, sign in, say bye to their family, and do the table time activity.

 For the sign in, students will sign their name in at their level.
 Some students will be scribbling, some will be writing some letters, and some may write their whole name.
 You can read more about how my students sign in each day HERE.

 Family Sign-In and Family Board!
 On the scavenger hunt, I have families find the sign-in and check to make sure their child’s name is spelled correctly.
-Names are so important and I want to make sure every child’s name is spelled correctly.
-This also gives families a chance to notice the family bulletin board which is where I keep important information for them all year long.
+Names are so important, and I want to make sure every child’s name is spelled correctly.
+This also gives families a chance to notice the family bulletin board.
+This is where I keep important information for them all year long.